dnielsen/redis_on_windows/README.md

-# Running Redis on Linux on Windows 10
+# Running Redis on Linux in Windows 10

 ## Windows Subsystem for Linux